 Under a well-established chapter plan, the entire lodge gathers only occasionally.
 Each chapter plans its program to carry out the objectives of the lodge.
-Events, such as callout ceremonies, Ordeals, Ordeal ceremonies, and Brotherhood ceremonies can be conducted by chapter personnel.
+Events, such as call-out ceremonies, Ordeals, Ordeal ceremonies, and Brotherhood ceremonies can be conducted by chapter personnel.
 Service projects and social events lend themselves better to smaller groups than to the entire lodge.
-Some chapters develop dance teams and hold banquets, campouts, and other Order of the Arrow activities.
+Some chapters hold banquets, campouts, and other Order of the Arrow activities.

-When the entire lodge gets together for a fall reunion, an annual meeting, or a weekend conclave, the event takes on the atmosphere of a fellowship conference.
-This event should feature fun, fellowship, inspiration, and training.
+When the entire lodge gets together for a fall reunion, an annual meeting, or a weekend conclave, the event takes on the atmosphere of a fellowship conference and should feature fun, fellowship, inspiration, and training.